 In this tour you can rent:

-- Touring/trekking bikes with 7 speed and handbrakes.
+- Touring/trekking bikes of the brand Velo de Ville with 7 gears and handbrakes.

 The bikes are equipped with:

 In Holland bike helmets are not mandatory.
 We advise you wear one for your safety anyway.
 A helmet can be rented for € 10 per week, only on prior reservation and payment.